Yellow Nutsedge

 • Regularly monitor properties for weed infestations.

-• Minimize soil disturbances and promptly revegetate disturbed areas to prevent the growth of Yellow Nutsedge.
+• Minimize soil disturbances and promptly revegetate disturbed areas to prevent the growth of yellow nutsedge.

-• Check wildflower mixes to ensure that they do not contain Yellow Nutsedge.
+• Check wildflower mixes to ensure that they do not contain yellow nutsedge.

 • Ensure all flowering heads or buds are bagged or covered to prevent spread during transport to designated disposal sites.